 Bring your own hardware

 Important!
-You are requested to bring your own laptop for this course, with the Haskell Platform installed - to be able to try all the examples and exercises within your own environment.
-If you are not able to bring in your own laptop, please contact the Skills Matter team on +44 207 1839040 or email email@example.com
+You are required to bring your own laptop for this course, with the Haskell Platform installed - to be able to try all the examples and exercises within your own environment.

 A full installation guide for the course software will be provided with your joining instructions.